 Not exactly.
 In Persona 4, the All-Out attacks are a mix of physical and almighty so an enemy nulling physical attacks can't null the All-Out attack but a monster resisting physical can resist an All-Out attack.

-In the first Digital Devil Saga, three enemies have some kind of resistance against almighty attacks : Bat is immune to all non earth damage while he take a defensive stance although using an almighty attack won't make you loose extra press turns, the optional gold dragon boss is immune to all attacks while he use his defensive move and the Big Bad final form and its orbs resist almighty damage, encouraging you to take down the orbs and be able to hurt the Big Bad with elemental or physical attacks.
+In the first Digital Devil Saga, three enemies have some kind of resistance against almighty attacks : Bat is immune to all non earth damage while he take a defensive stance although using an almighty attack won't make you loose extra press turns, the optional boss Huang Long is immune to all attacks while he uses his defensive move and the Big Bad's final form and its orbs resist almighty damage, encouraging you to take down the orbs and be able to hurt the Big Bad with elemental or physical attacks.

 In the second Digital Devil Saga, an Old Save Bonus can allow you to recieve a ring that resist Almighty damage.